In 2020, the United States experienced 4,611 large hail storms, as documented by the NOAA Severe Weather Database.

-One of these storm clusters was a beast of a hail storm in Colorado.
+One of the 2019 storm clusters was a beast of a hail storm in Colorado.

 That storm dropped a record-setting 4.83-inch diameter hailstone in Bethune, Colorado.